ru-corporate/boo/README.md

 ## Contributors

-The package is maintained by [Evgeniy Pogrebnyak](https://github.com/epogrebnyak).
+The package was created by [Evgeniy Pogrebnyak](https://github.com/epogrebnyak).

 Special thanks to [Daniil Chizhevskij](https://daniilchizhevskij.ml/) for PyPI collaboration.
 Without his support `pip install boo` would not be possible.